National Cycle Route 46: Bromsgrove to Worcester

 The route begins in Bromsgrove town centre on road before opening out onto country lanes which lead to Droitwich Spa.
 Here the route joins the Droitwich Canal towpath.
-Alternatively, here you can join National Cycle Route 45.
+Alternatively, here one can join National Cycle Route 45.

 Leaving the towpath, NCR46 then passes through residential streets, country lanes and another short section of the canal before reaching Worcester city centre and the River Severn.